 The L’Ange Dechu, or Fallen Angel, may be one of the hottest artworks ever made.
 A winged nude shields his face behind flexed arms.
 His mane of hair snaps in the wind, and brows curl over red-rimmed eyes and a tear of anger.
-His body, of course, is perfect.
+His body is perfect.
 His posture appears reposed, but each muscle is flexed with potential energy.
 Cast from heaven—this is the moment before he rises again.

 Enter the sexy angel.
 You know who he is.